 implementation based on lifecycle callbacks was elaborated, which then turned

 into the solution described here.
-Lumiera then ceased to be the typical UI
+At that point, Lumiera ceased to be the

 the design leaned toward loosely coupled parts and a formal lifecycle; which